essex clock repair service

 Hermle

-Dating Hermle movements is easy if you look at the back plate (see the table below right).
+Dating Hermle movements is easy if you look closely at the back plate .
 Up until 1987, they simply added the last two numbers of the year of make - so 77 indicates 1977.
 But rumour has it that retailers complained about the system because their customers could quickly spot old stock lines.
-So in 1988 Hermle adopted a letter code starting with A, so the letter 'O' (in the second illustration opposite) denotes 2002, and so on.
-You should note, however, that it's not completely reliable; in 2012, I bought a new movement with the date letter denoting 2001 so I suspect Hermle are using up old stock to clear it.
-Nothing wrong with that as they're unused.
+So in 1988 Hermle adopted a letter code starting with A (see the table below right), so the letter 'O' denotes 2002, and so on, restarting in 2014 with AA.
+It's not infallible however; in 2012, I bought a new movement with the date letter denoting 2001 so I suspect Hermle were clearing old stock.
+Nothing wrong with that if they're unused; pre-2010 movements might even be better than current Chinese versions.

-Being cost-concious, Hermle's brass plates are thinner than those found in some older clocks and this sometimes leads to pivot holes wearing more quickly, especially in clocks that are not oiled every three years.
-Worn pivot holes can be re-bushed but some of the pivot holes are so close to the edge of the plates that re-bushing is not safe.
-Also, mainsprings seem to be less durable so a frequent complaint is that a ten year old Hermle clock will only run for four of five days instead of the usual eight, and that the strike and chime sound sluggish a few days after winding or stop altogether.
+Being cost-conscious, Hermle's brass plates are thinner than those found in many older clocks and this leads to pivot holes wearing more quickly, so it's especially important to give these clocks an oil service every three years (£40).
+If you don't, worn pivot holes can be re-bushed but in some movements the pivot holes are so close to the edge of the plates that re-bushing is not safe.
+Also, Hermle mainsprings seem to be less durable so a frequent complaint is that after ten years, a Hermle clock will only run for four of five days instead of the usual eight, and that the strike and chime sound sluggish after a few days from winding or stop altogether.

-Fortunately, however, because of the efficiencies of large scale production, it often costs little more to replace a Hermle movement than to strip, clean, rebush, reassemble and oil the existing one.
-And if yours has mainsprings that need changing, it will actually be cheaper!
-The springs themselves add around £40 each to the cost of a service (£150).
-So a new three train movement will typically cost £200 to supply and fit, whereas the cost of servicing your existing one will be £270.
-Small striking mantle clocks are also cheaper to replace, typically £160 (as opposed to £180 for a service and two new mainsprings).
+Fortunately, because of the efficiencies of large scale Chinese production, it can cost less to fit a new Hermle movement than to overhaul an existing one, especially if the mainsprings need changing.
+The springs themselves add around £35 each to the cost of a service (£200).
+So the cost of overhauling your existing one could be over £300 whereas a new three train movement might typically cost £275 to supply and fit - it depends on the model.
+Small striking mantel clocks are also cheaper to replace, typically £200 (as opposed to £220 for overhaul and two new mainsprings).
 The existing dial, hands and gongs are all re-used so the clock still looks and sounds the same.
-And of course it's quicker so you can have your clock back in a fortnight or less.
+And of course it's quicker so you can have your clock back in a week or less.

 If these costs exceed what you can afford, there is a cheaper alternative, which is to remove, soak, wash, rinse and dry the movement without first dismantling it.
 You cannot immerse the mainsprings in the cleaning solution because they will oxidise (rust) and the clock will quickly stop.
-But like most German movements, the Hermle design allows the mainspring barrels to be removed without separating the clock plates.
+But like many German movements, the Hermle design allows the mainspring barrels to be removed without separating the clock plates.
 This is helpful because stripping and rebuilding a clock is time-consuming and therefore expensive, so it can be avoided.
-At just £50-£70, it all adds up to 50% less than a fully stripped service, though the guarantee is shorter (3 months) because even in an ultrasonic tank with the best cleaning fluids, a fully assembled clean cannot remove every trace of dirt.
-And of course it won't help if the mainsprings are worn out or if any pivot holes are worn because re-bushing requires dismantling.
+At just £100, it all adds up to much less than a fully stripped service, though there is no guarantee because even in an ultrasonic tank with the best cleaning fluids, a fully assembled clean cannot remove every trace of dirt.
+More importantly, it won't help if the mainsprings are tired ("set") or if any pivot holes are worn because re-bushing requires dismantling.

 In case you're wondering, a three train version is more expensive than a two train even for a fully assembled clean because the underslung chime assembly has to be removed to get the Going barrel out and that means you're faced with the setting up of the chime sequence after you put it back again.